Enhanced performance in quasi-isodynamic max-$J$ stellarators with a turbulent particle pinch

 Extending the methodology behind the SQuID line of stellarator designs \cite{goodmanQuasiIsodynamicStellaratorsLow2024b}, we present the first max-$J$ QI configuration with a strong turbulent particle pinch.
-The new stellarator design, which we call ``SQuID-$\tau$" (see Fig. \ref{fig:tau}), also fulfills other key properties, even at modest reactor scales: zero fast-particle losses at $\rho=0.5$ for volume-average $\langle\beta\rangle\geq 2\%$, Mercier stability at $\langle\beta\rangle \lesssim 7\%$ throughout the plasma in fixed-boundary, bootstrap current $\lesssim10\textrm{ kA}$, and better coil compatibility \cite{Kappel_2024} than previous QI reactor candidates \cite{goodmanQuasiIsodynamicStellaratorsLow2024b,Lion2025stellaris}.
-Combining high-fidelity gyrokinetic turbulence simulations with transport solvers to predict plasma profiles, we show enhanced confinement of SQuID-$\tau$ compared to that of a previous SQuID design, the configuration underlying the Stellaris reactor concept \citep{Lion2025stellaris}.
+The new stellarator design, which we call ``SQuID-$\tau$" (see Fig. \ref{fig:tau}), also fulfills other key properties, even at modest reactor scales (volume of 1450 m$^3$): zero collisionless fast-particle losses at $\rho=0.5$ for volume-average $\langle\beta\rangle\geq 2\%$, Mercier stability at $\langle\beta\rangle \lesssim 7\%$ throughout the plasma in fixed-boundary, bootstrap current $\lesssim10\textrm{ kA}$ at $\langle\beta\rangle \sim 2\%$ (density and temperatures consistent with $3$ GW of fusion power), and better coil compatibility \cite{Kappel_2024} than previous QI reactor candidates \cite{goodmanQuasiIsodynamicStellaratorsLow2024b,Lion2025stellaris}.
+The coil set depicted reproduces the field with a relative error of less than $0.5\%$ on average.\footnote{\commentColor{All calculations in this paper were performed with the fixed-boundary equilibria, neglecting any corrections due to coils.}} Combining high-fidelity gyrokinetic turbulence simulations with transport solvers to predict plasma profiles, we show enhanced confinement of SQuID-$\tau$ compared to that of a previous SQuID design, the configuration underlying the Stellaris reactor concept \citep{Lion2025stellaris}.
 We also demonstrate that enhanced confinement, acting in concert with density peaking, has very positive implications for a potential fusion reactor, in terms of the necessary levels of magnetic field strength and plasma volume to achieve a desired fusion gain.

 {\bf Particle pinch in max-$J$ devices.} Quasi-linear theory predicts a tendency for max-$J$ stellarators to have an outward flux of particles \citep{Helander_Zocco_2018}.
 However, W7-X, an approximately max-$J$ stellarator, exhibits a turbulent particle pinch \citep{thienpondtPreventionCoreParticle2023, ford2024turbulence, bannmann2024particle}, as evidenced by the shape of observed density profiles, which are not hollow as they would be under the influence of neoclassical transport \citep{Beidler_2018}.